 So should you get a sheet cake or a regular wedding cake?
 Brides often think they are saving money by getting a sheet cake instead, but please read on to see why that may not be true.
 As a wedding photographer, I can tell you that one of our favorite parts of the wedding is the cake cutting.
 Why?
 Because we get to eat cake!!
 I’ve had the pleasure of working with some amazing luxury cake designers in the Houston, Texas area, Nadine Guajardo Moon of Who Made the Cake for example, but I saw this article shared online by Natalie Bryn of Cake Envy in Georgia and it is SO true!
 Other luxury cake designers like Timbo Sullivan of Cakes by Timbo agree as well!
 Often, DIY brides will think they are saving money by cutting back on thing like cake, but don’t realize the true cost at the end.
 Natalie explains it well so enjoy the info and check her out!
-(Note: She references Publix, which is a grocery chain in her area so think H. E. B., Kroger, Sams Club, etc. and you get the point)
+(Note: She references Publix, which is a grocery chain in her area so think H. E. B., Kroger, Sam’s Club, and others in the Houston, Texas area, and you get the point)

 Let’s talk “sheetcake”, shall we?
 I get numerous calls & inquiries about this: Here’s a sample: